lcreid/docker/README.md

 ## Irritating Stuff

 * The `tmp/pids/server.pid` file lives on after the container stops running in many cases, so you have to manually delete it all the time.
-* Any volume for which the file or directory doesn't exist on the host, will be created by Docker before the `docker compose.override.yml` takes effect, meaning they get created as `root`.
+* Any volume for which the file or directory doesn't exist on the host, will be created by Docker before the `docker-compose.override.yml` takes effect, meaning they get created as `root`.

 ## Notes from Research